nathan-alden-sr/dom-view-js/README.md

 Functions may return any data type (including undefined and null). ```this``` is set to the parent jQuery object.

-As with jQuery event handlers, custom functions are not evaluated immediately; instead, evaluation is deferred until after the entire root selector object graph has been processed.
-This allows the fully-processed view object to be provided to the function as the first parameter.
+As with jQuery event handlers, custom functions are wrapped, allowing the fully-processed view object to be provided to the function as the first parameter.

 It is important to note that the custom function's return value is not placed directly into the view object.
 In the above example, ```view.button``` is actually a wrapper function created internally by DOMView.js.
 The wrapper function ensures that the real function is only evaluated once and its value cached for each subsequent evaluation.